kiedtl/minetest_tor/design.md

   - Absolutely massive low-intensity explosion (2 intensity, 18 radius).
   - Player better be careful if they have penetrating weapons or if they're just planning to blast the ship into submission.
+- Normality field
+  - Destroys shear{cannon, gun} projectiles, 100% of the time.
+  - Energy hungry and low radius, disabled by default on the ships.
+Intended only for use by players.
+  - Destroys graviton flare (see graviton-flux fluid ideas above).